2024 Haneda Airport runway collision: Investigation

 By 6 January, the flight data and cockpit voice recorders of both aircraft had been recovered, with the Japan Transport Safety Board saying on 23 January that they had not sustained major damage.

 On 24 June, the MLIT released the first interim report.
 The investigation pointed out issues such as the lack of personnel gathered at the airport and the delay with the guidance of emergency vehicles.
 Moreover, it was revealed that over 100 emergency vehicles were waiting to enter the airport and several ambulances carrying injured passengers were unable to leave for about 30 minutes.
 For future measures, the ministry is scheduled to revise its emergency guidance by August and also requested the number of airport staff that are available to respond to such emergencies on holidays and at night be increased.

-A progress report was released by the Japan Transport Safety Board on 25 December.
+A progress report was released by the Japan Transport Safety Board on 25 December 2024.
 The report indicated that the captain of the Coast Guard aircraft mistook air traffic control's instruction when their aircraft was told that they were "number one," and entered runway 34R believing that takeoff clearance was given.
-The report added that neither the controller in charge nor the JAL pilots noticed that the Coast Guard aircraft entered the runway, and that the three circumstances combined resulted in the accident.
+The report added that neither the controller in charge nor the JAL pilots noticed that the Coast Guard aircraft had entered the runway, and that the three circumstances combined resulted in the accident.
 It also provided details on the evacuation of the JAL plane, and the actions of its pilots and cabin crew.